 Home » The Setting

-Your child’s Key person will be responsible for settling your child in when they join us and will build a close relationship with you and your family during your time with us.
-They will be your first port of call for anything you wish to discuss about your child on a day to day basis and they will be responsible for monitoring your Child’s learning and development, learning about their likes and interests so activities and experiences can be planned to support all children’s individual requirements.
-Meetings will be arranged with you to discuss your child’s development, however you are welcome to come and discuss your child’s progress at anytime with your Key person.
+Your child’s key person will be responsible for settling your child in when they join us and will build a close relationship with you and your family during your time with us.
+They will be your first port of call for anything you wish to discuss about your child on a day to day basis.
+They will be responsible for monitoring your child’s learning and development, learning about their likes and interests so activities and experiences can be planned to support your child’s individual requirements.
+Meetings will be arranged with you to discuss your child’s development; however, you are welcome to come and discuss your child’s progress at any time with your key person.

 We offer a very warm welcome to all children and their families regardless of their class, culture, religion or disability.
 We aim to ensure individual requirements are met and support is given where needed, through our trained staff, and outside agencies where required.

 We practice a promoting positive behaviour approach.
 If a child displays persistently challenging behaviour, we will notify parents/carers of this and will work closely with them to offer a consistent approach to dealing with the behaviour.

 All staff and committee members have been checked by the Disclosure and Barring Service.

 The front doors are closed during the session when not outside.
 All outside gates are checked and lock on the main gate.
 All areas are risk assessed before the children are allowed to play outside.
 All children are registered in and out and must be collected from their key person.
 If you arrange for someone else to pick up your child, your keyworker at pre-school must be informed of this beforehand.
 You will need to provide the name and a description of the person as well as a password that is known only by you, them and us.
 Please make sure you pick up at the correct time so the pre-school remains in the correct ratio of staff to children.